geowieland/diffindiff_official/README.md

 This software was developed without the use of AI-generated code.
 The Continue Agent in Microsoft Visual Studio Code using the GPT-5 mini model (by OpenAI) was used solely to assist in drafting and refining docstrings for documentation.
 The corresponding guidelines and constraints defined by the author are documented in `AGENTS-docstrings.md` in the [public GitHub repository](https://github.com/geowieland/diffindiff_official).

-## What's new (v2.5.2)
+## What's new (v2.5.3)

 - Extensions
-  - New functions DiffData.get_synthetic_control_weightings() and DiffData.get_synthetic_control_fitmetrics() for accessing control unit weightings and fit metrics of the synthetic control unit
+  - Added optional saving of plots in DiffModel plot methods
 - Bugfixes
-  - DiffModel.placebo() now checks control group size and returns warning when no. of control units is equal to 1, not allowing any placebo test
-- Other
-  - Some updates of documentation and README
+  - Fixed typos in messages